 So what does this mean for your higher education social media efforts?
 Because LinkedIn is looking for outcomes in order to rank your institution, it is critical that your alumni are sharing their stories and keeping their profiles current.
 While you obviously cannot control alumni profiles, you can develop a strategy to encourage alumni to become a raving fan.

 - Make sure you have an engaging and up-to-date University Page on LinkedIn.
 You should claim your University Page even if you already have a Company Page.
 They are significantly different.
+(UPDATE: LinkedIn merged university and company pages in 2016.)

 - Reach out to your alumni base to encourage them to build a LinkedIn profile if they have not already done so, and to update existing profiles with educational and career information in particular.
 Explain how this will benefit the institution.